 In late 1993, I delved into the educational offerings for becoming a Midwife in Texas.
 I signed up for the newly created Association of Texas Midwives Midwifery Training Program and took my first look at what it would take for me to become a midwife.

 I took the long road to becoming a midwife.
 With small children, a household to run and a need to make financial ends meet, I did many things over the years to add to the household coffers while I pursued my passion.
 I cleaned houses, worked for a non-profit raising money and putting together large educational conferences, taught birth classes, attended births as a support person and stayed open to a variety of ways to support my family and my dream over the years.

 In 2005, the year I turned 40, I finally earned my Texas midwifery license!
 It was a cause for celebration and I promptly opened my own practice, Wholistic Birthways where I helped a ~250 hundred families over a 5 year period.

 In 2010 I became a staff Midwife with the Austin Area Birthing Center.
 In 2016 I was promoted to Clinical Director.

 During my ten years with AABC, I was privileged to work with hundreds of Central Texas families and call some of the best midwives in Texas my colleagues and partners.
 As Clinical Director, I also helped create policies, guidelines, protocols and help run the center overall.

-Over the last 15 years, I have helped ~1000 families through the life changing process of pregnancy, birth and the postpartum experience.
+Over the last 18 years, I have helped over 1400 families through the life changing process of pregnancy, natural birth and the postpartum experience.
 While there are similarities and my experience allows me to see certain patterns within the process, everyone has a unique journey with their own story to tell.
 I am still awed by the power of birth, the strength that I am so blessed to witness by being invited into the room, no matter what time of day or night.